ayoayco/blog/_posts/2021-11-15-weekly-review-14.md

 image: biggest-snail
 permalink: /weekly-review-14/
 description: "Just some musings on active waiting and resting"
-image-attrib: >-
+image-attrib: Ayo Ayco
-  Ayo Ayco.
-The biggest snail we found; seems the most accomplished snail taking its time.
+image-alt: The biggest snail we found; seems the most accomplished snail taking its time.
 Haha!
 category: personal
 ---